 Stanford’s current community of scholars includes:

-Thirty-one Stanford faculty have won the Nobel Prize since the university’s founding.
-Twenty-two Nobel laureates are currently members of the Stanford community.
+Thirty-two Stanford faculty have won the Nobel Prize since the university’s founding.
+Seventeen Nobel laureates are currently members of the Stanford community.
 For more details, please visit our Stanford Nobel Prize website.

 Pulitzer Prize Winners